Try our DNS Filtering Solution

 This is the most involved step as it requires the purchase, implementation, and maintenance of some type of web filtering solution.
 The type of measure can include any of the following solution architectures:

-2) Access by minors to inappropriate content and matter on the Internet and World Wide Web will be blocked or filtered by the technology protection measure selected.
+2) Access by minors to inappropriate content and matter on the Internet and the World Wide Web will be blocked or filtered by the technology protection measure selected.
 The inappropriate matter is defined by CIPA as content and/or images that are:

 3) An Internet Safety Policy must be created and implemented.
 This may include an Acceptable Use Policy as well but is not required.
 The Internet Safety Policy as set out by CIPA must ensure that the required technology protection measure, as well as the management of it, fulfill the following requirements: